 URA Caveat: How to Lodge a Caveat on a Property in Singapore

-The URA caveat is the most common caveat.
+The URA caveat is the most common.
 It should be lodged on your property and all the documents that are submitted to the Land Titles Office before anyone else can purchase or lease it.
 You need to state that you have the first right of refusal or “right of pre-emption” over any potential buyer or lessee in your property.
-This caveat protects you from losing out on a deal, as it states that no one else can buy or rent your property until you give them permission, meaning you will automatically gain priority over other interested parties.
+This caveat protects you from losing out on a deal, as it states that no one else can buy or rent your property until you permit them, meaning you will automatically gain priority over other interested parties.

 To lodge a URA caveat, follow these steps: